FLA OHT Partner Application

 We welcome community members (individuals or organizations) as new partners who wish to be part of transforming our health and wellness system in keeping with the principles of the FLA OHT.

-FLA OHT Partner Applications will be taken to the Transitional Leadership Collaborative for approval, in accordance with the FLA OHT Collaborative Decision-Making Agreement (CDMA).
+FLA OHT Partner Application Process: applications are submitted to the Transitional Leadership Collaborative for approval, in accordance with the FLA OHT Collaborative Decision-Making Agreement (CDMA).
 Once approved, new partners must agree to the terms of the CDMA.
 Below are our Guiding Principles on which our collaborations will thrive.
 New partners will be assigned to an existing Network, defined by integrated services centered on the needs of the people it provides for and will be welcomed to participate in various OHT engagements.

 OUR GUIDING PRINCIPLES